EGimenoS/dailyjourneyapi/README.md

 	"name": "Test User" }
 ```

-If the sign up is successful the response contains an access token in the response header that needs to be included later in the header of all the requests made against protected resources.
+If the sign up is successful the response contains an access token in the response header that needs to be included later in the header of all the requests made against any protected resources.

 ### User login